-According to Ellis et. al. (2018), three main factors link food to tourism: first, different cuisines are distinctive of different areas or regions, earning them wide popularity among tourists; secondly, it has been observed that tourists like to learn about a region's culture through food; finally, the diversity and number of locations where cuisine and foodstuff can be tasted is considered very important by tourists.
-Destinations that offer culinary delicacies, typical recipes and a certain culinary baggage develop an interdependent cultural relationship between the destination itself and its local cuisine, adding to the appeal of its offerings (Sànchez-Canizares and Lòpez-Guzmàan, 2012) , and are increasingly being employed as an attraction by tourist destinations (Mason and O'Mahony, 2007).
+According to Ellis et al. (2018), three main factors link food to tourism: first, different cuisines are distinctive of different regions, earning them wide popularity among tourists; secondly, tourists like to learn about a region's culture through food; finally, the diversity and number of locations where cuisine and foodstuff can be tasted are considered very important by tourists.
+Destinations that offer culinary delicacies, typical recipes and a culinary heritage develop an interdependent cultural relationship between the destination and its cuisine. adding to the appeal of its offerings, and are increasingly being employed as an attraction by tourist destinations (Mason & O'Mahony, 2007).
 Gastronomy could represent an important tourism product for destinations that are not endowed with natural and cultural resources.
-Local cuisine is one of the main considerations in tourists choice of a destination and constitutes a major motivation to travel to particular destinations (Agyeiwaah, et. al., 2019), especially for visitors searching for new and original experiences in the form of both food and tourism (Hjalager and Richards, 2002).
-Gastronomy tourism is thus a way of marketing and branding tourist destinations, and a way to leverage the culinary heritage of destination for tourism development (Ellis et. al., 2018)
+Local cuisine is one of the main considerations in tourists choice of a destination and constitutes a major motivation to travel in search of new and original experiences in the form of both food and tourism (Hjalager & Richards, 2002).
+Gastronomy tourism is thus a way of marketing and branding tourist destinations, and leveraging the culinary heritage of destination for tourism development (Ellis et al., 2018)